ambient-innovation/gitlab-trivy-security-checks/README.md

 You can also specify the `FILENAME` of the result-output as you like.

-**Note:** If you wish to run the `container_scanning` job in another job than "`test`" (as it does per default) simply copy the above code to your .gitlab-ci.yml file and add the keyword `stage` with your custom stage name.
+**Note:** If you wish to run the `container_scanning` job in another job than "`test`" (as it does by default) simply copy the above code to your .gitlab-ci.yml file and add the keyword `stage` with your custom stage name.

 Example for minimal stage-overwrite setup: